sigaloid/pls/README.md

 Alternatively, if the geolocation is not accurate, you can manually specify a city.
 For example, if you live in New York, visit https://wttr.in/new-york and verify that the coordinates are correct (some smaller cities may not exist in wttr.in's database).
 If the coordinates are correct, answer yes to "Would you like to save a more specific location (your exact city)?".

 ---
-The weather is cached for one hour by default.
+The weather is cached for 15 minutes by default.
 After the cached weather data is expired, if you launch pls, by default it will *not* block the process to load the weather (unless -r is specified).
 It launches a background process to load the weather data and save it for the next time it is launched.
 This is to avoid ever having a bottleneck with the terminal never loading a shell because the internet is down, for example.
 This means if you launch the terminal rarely, the weather data may be out of date the first time.
 If you want to force it to block on loading the weather data, launch pls with the -r/--refresh flag set.

 ---
-In addition to the built-in background refreshing of the weather, you can enable a crontab background task to refresh the weather data automatically every hour and on boot, so that when you open the terminal, the data is up-to-date the first time.
+In addition to the built-in background refreshing of the weather, you can enable a crontab background task to refresh the weather data automatically every 15 minutes and on boot, so that when you open the terminal, the data is up-to-date the first time.
 ```bash
 pls install weather
 # OR